Joan Marc, renowned chef in Inca, about dedication and an open kitchen

 You grew up here, when did you know that you wanted to become a chef?

 Oh, that was a long time ago.
-I wasn’t such a good student and always wanted to do something more practical, more creative, like a carpenter or a masonry.
+I wasn’t such a good student and always wanted to do something more practical, more creative, like a carpenter or a mason.
 When a friend told me about a new school in Palma where you could learn to cook I was really excited.
 And I was very happy that my parents supported me.
 My mother cooked for our family but I had no experience myself and no idea of what gastronomy was all about.
 So I discovered a completely new world.

 You’ve been exploring this new world for quite a while, now.
 Where do you find your inspiration?